Laurie0131/test/mdemodulepkgnotes.md

      2)  Update `GetNextVariableName` to follow UEFI 2.7.
      3)  Update code to also support normal format variable storage HOB when the NV variable store is auth format.

-28. HII:
+24. **HII**:
-    1) EFI Varstore/Buffer Varstore BIT field support<br>
+     1)  EFI `Varstore/Buffer Varstore BIT` field support

-          a.
-Add GUID/flags definitions for BitField support.<br>
+         1)  Add GUID/flags definitions for BitField support.
-          b.
-Update `SetupBrowserDxe, HiiDatabaseDxe, UefiHiiLib` and `VarCheckHiiLib` to handle/check Question which is  stored in the BIT field of EFI Varstore/Bufffer Varstore.<br>
+         2)  Update `SetupBrowserDxe, HiiDatabaseDxe, UefiHiiLib` and `VarCheckHiiLib` to handle/check Question which is  stored in the BIT field of EFI `Varstore/Bufffer Varstore`.
-          c.
-Add sample cases in `DriverSampleDxe` to create BIT/UNION varstore and add sample Questions to consume bit/union VarStore. <br>
+         3)  Add sample cases in `DriverSampleDxe` to create BIT/UNION varstore and add sample Questions to consume `bit/union VarStore`
      2)  Update `HiiDatabaseDxe` to replace the default setting in vfr file with the one set through `DynamicHii` PCD.
-    3) Update `DisplayEngineDxe` to add the implementation of `HiiPopup` protocol which is defined in UEFI2.7 Spec.
+     3) Update `DisplayEngineDxe` to add the implementation of `HiiPopup` protocol which is defined in UEFI2.7 Spec
      4)  Update `DriverSampleDxe` to add a sample case to consume `HiiPopup` protocol.

 29. **Network:**
     1) Update network stack drivers (`DHCP, iSCSI, PXE`) to check the "Network Media State" type of AIP protocol, and         wait the NIC to restore the network connection if `EFI_NOT_READY` is returned.